Brent Gates

-Brent Robert Gates (born March 14, 1970) is a former Major League Baseball second and third baseman.
-He played for the Oakland Athletics, Seattle Mariners, and Minnesota Twins between 1993 and 1999.
+Brent Robert Gates (born March 14, 1970) is an American former professional baseball second and third baseman.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Seattle Mariners, and Minnesota Twins between 1993 and 1999.
+Prior to playing professionally, Gates played for the University of Minnesota where he was named the Big Ten Conference Baseball Player of the Year.

 Playing career

 Amateur

 Gates attended Grandville High School in Grandville, Michigan, and the University of Minnesota, where he played for the Minnesota Golden Gophers baseball team.
 In 1991, Gates was named the Big Ten Conference Baseball Player of the Year, and was a member of the College Baseball All-America Team.
 After the 1991 season, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.

 Professional

-Drafted by the Oakland Athletics in the first round of the 1991 Major League Baseball Draft, Gates made his major league debut with Oakland on May 5, 1993, and appeared in his final game on October 3, 1999.
+Drafted by the Oakland Athletics in the first round of the 1991 Major League Baseball Draft, Gates made his major league debut with Oakland on May 5, 1993.
+He played in his final game on October 3, 1999.

 Coaching and scouting career

-Gates was head coach of the Grand Rapids Christian High School baseball team, leading them to two State Championships. and was a coach for the Class-A West Michigan Whitecaps during the 2001 season.
+Gates was head coach of the Grand Rapids Christian High School baseball team, leading them to three state championships and was a coach for the Class-A West Michigan Whitecaps during the 2001 season.
 He was the varsity baseball coach at Byron Center High School in Byron Center, Michigan through the 2018 season.
-Gates is based in Grand Rapids and is a professional scout for the Tampa Bay Rays.
+Gates is based in Grand Rapids and has worked as a professional scout for the Tampa Bay Rays.